molpopgen/fwdpp/doc/md/sugar.md

   }
 ~~~

+### Further customization

+It you aren't happy with how I've set up the "poptypes", you may provide your own typedefs in terms of the following classes:

+* KTfwd::sugar::singlepop
+* KTfwd::sugar::singlepop_serialized
+* KTfwd::sugar::metapop
+* KTfwd::sugar::metapop_serialized
+* KTfwd::sugar::multiloc
+* KTfwd::sugar::multiloc_serialized

+You should also be able to publicly inherit them or encapsulate them in the usual ways, if more customization is needed.

 ## Simplifying serializing of simulated data

 The population types discussed above may be serialized using KTfwd::serialize and deserialized using KTfwd::deserialize.
 The sugar layer also provides KTfwd::mutation_writer and KTfwd::mutation reader to support the serialization of KTfwd::mutation and KTfwd::popgenmut.